-As such, the variances will facilitate the redevelopment of the Subject Property with a four-unit commercial restaurant/retail/office building of considerable architectural quality and merit in the rural village.
-With respect to the variances for lot area, refuse collection area setback, and parking lot landscaping buffer, the pre-existing undersized lot should not pose an undue hardship towards achieving the goals of targeted rural growth and provision of uses to meet daily needs.
-Furthermore, the variances for refuse collection area setback and parking lot landscaping buffer allow for the full provision of the required vehicular parking spaces per the Zoning By-law, which is understandably more important in the rural village community where public transportation options are limited.
+As such, the variances will facilitate the redevelopment of the Subject Property with a four-unit commercial restaurant/retail/office building of considerable architectural quality and merit in the rural village on an underutilized parcel of land in a desirable location.
+The UDRP noted that this is a gateway location as it frames the entrance with the existing bank building across the street.

+With respect to the variances for lot area and parking lot landscaping buffer, the pre-existing undersized lot should not pose an undue hardship towards achieving the goals of targeted rural growth and provision of uses to meet daily needs.
+Furthermore, the variance for the parking lot landscaping buffer allow for the full provision of the required vehicular parking spaces per the Zoning By-law, which is understandably more important in the rural village community where public transportation options are limited and onstreet parking on a residential road should be avoided wherever possible.
 This thoughtful decision is positive for residents and patrons, while still providing the required percentage of landscaping per the Zoning By-law.

 Additionally, per the Private Approach By-law, only one two way private approach is permitted for a commercial property with 20 to 34 metres of frontage; however, for a corner lot, this may apply to each frontage.
 That said, it is more desirable to limit private approaches, as has been done in the proposed redevelopment for the Subject Property.
 Furthermore, the Subject Property is also on a village arterial means the private approach is to be 18m from the nearest intersecting street line and 15m from the next closest private approach.
-As such, the single proposed two-way private approach for the Subject Property is located on the street carrying the lesser volume of traffic and as far from the intersection as possible.
+As such, the single proposed two-way private approach for the Subject Property is located on the street carrying the lesser volume of traffic.